hpi-swa/Ohm-S/README.md

 In general, Ohm/S provides the same features Ohm/JS provides.
 The Ohm grammar language remains unchanged and Ohm/JS grammars can be used in Ohm/S without modifications as long as they do not contain paramterized rules.
 To make use of the image concept, grammars can additionally be installed permanently in the image.
 Further, the specification of semantics is adjusted to match the language concepts of Smalltalk.

 ### Persisted and Common Grammar Interface
-Ohm/S allows to create gramamrs as ordinary objects:
+Ohm/S allows to create grammars as ordinary objects:

 ````Smalltalk
 OhmGrammar new: 'G {